stonecauldron/tile-mapper/report/paper.md

 @Summerville2015 explore non-linear level generation in the context of dungeons for the game *The Legend of Zelda*.
 Their use of a graph to represent the game space comes from @Dormans2010.
-Both papers gave us the idea of using a graph to define the high level structure of the world.
 Our focus is more on world maps rather than dungeons.
 Dungeons have a clear compartmentalization of individual rooms while world maps have a more organic unfolding of space.
 Furthermore, dungeons have elements such as locked doors that restrict the order in which the player can traverse the rooms.
 World maps typically do not have these types of constraints.

 Finally, the video game level corpus provided by @Summerville2016 supplied us with the necessary data to generate *Super Mario Bros* maps.

 # Conclusion and further research {#sec:conclusion}
-While not perfect, our method shows that Markov chains also have potential for the generation of non-linear maps particularly when the number of unique tiles is relatively small.
+While not perfect, our method shows that Markov chains have potential for the generation of non-linear maps particularly when the number of unique tiles is relatively small.

 There are many ways our method could improved:

 - We could create quantitative measures of map quality, generate a large number of them and then select only the best.
-Since maps can be created relatively fast this should be feasible, the only drawback being that is hard to define measures of map quality that are independent of the game being used.
+Since maps can be created relatively fast this should be feasible, the only drawback being that it is hard to define measures of map quality that are independent of the game being used.
 - We could find ways of grouping semantically similar tiles into the same high-level concepts and thus reduce the total number of unique tiles in the tile-maps.
-- Instead of using 2d Markov chains, we could use Markov random fields
+- Instead of using 2d Markov chains, we could use Markov random fields [@Murphy2012].
-  @Murphy2012.
 Their main difference with Markov chains lies in the fact that they encode dependencies between their elements in a non-sequential way.
 Since we want to create non-linear maps they might be better suited for the task.
   The disadvantage of using Markov random fields comes from the fact that they